ikhoon/adventofcode/README.md

 # adventofcode
-Solutions of http://adventofcode.com written in scala
+Solutions of http://adventofcode.com with scala